 The most advanced LASIK and PRK procedures today are wavefront-optimized procedures.
 Wavefront-optimization means that the laser is designed to maintain the natural shape of the cornea after treatment.
 This leads to reduced side effects (such as haloes and glare) when compared to earlier, non-wavefront-optimized procedures.

 Since its introduction, LASIK was very effective at treating nearsightedness, farsightedness, and astigmatism.
-However, in the early years LASIK was unable to address higher-order aberrations, the microscopic optical defects that exist in every eye, and in some cases would even cause these aberrations.
+However, in the early years, LASIK was unable to address higher-order aberrations, the microscopic optical defects that exist in every eye, and in some cases would even cause these aberrations.
 Higher-order aberrations are responsible for visual effects such as haloes, glare, and starburst effects around light sources, especially at night.
-Therefore, in the early years of LASIK, it was not uncommon to hear of patients, even ones with outstanding 20/20 vision, complain of haloes and glare, for example when driving at night.
+Therefore, in the early years of LASIK, it was not uncommon to hear of patients, even ones with outstanding 20/20 vision, complain of haloes and glare.

 Because of their demonstrable superiority to previous laser refractive surgeries, Hoopes Vision performs exclusively wavefront-optimized LASIK and PRK.
 With the new Wavelight Refractive Suite and the Zeiss MEL80, Hoopes Vision is the only laser surgery practice in Utah to feature multiple laser systems capable of wavefront-optimized treatments.